monica23-c/Intro-to-Data-Science/README.md

 Data sets (in no particular order)

-insurance.csv data set is a simulated data set that was created to find the confounding factor between insurance rates.
+insurance.csv data set is a toy data set that was created to find which variables might impact insurance rates.